kiwisincebirth/TRS-80-MODEL-1-K/FEATURES.md

 First some History:

 * The traditional Model 1 - used 74C04 CMOS inverters to build an analog timing circuit.
-  This circuit was problematic and known to fail over time.
+  This circuit was **highly** problematic and known to fail over time.
 * The Japanese Model 1 (which this board is derived) used a digital sync signal derived off the primary video counter/dividers.
 This meant rock steady sync but eliminated picture adjustment